WhiteHouse/budgetdata/USER_GUIDE.md

 The files with the account-level data are:
   - `outlays.csv`	— Outlays and offsetting receipts, 1962-2020, in csv format.
   - `receipts.csv` — Governmental receipts, 1962-2020, in file csv format.
-  - `budauth.csv`	— Budget authority and offsetting receipts, 1976-2020, in file import format.
+  - `budauth.csv`	— Budget authority and offsetting receipts, 1976-2020, in csv format.

 Offsetting receipts are in the budget authority files as well as the outlay files.
 These amounts are needed to calculate net budget authority and net outlays.